perrybutler/advanced-string-vis/README.md

 > *Visualizers are components of the Visual Studio debugger user interface.
 A visualizer creates a dialog box or another interface to display a variable or object in a manner that is appropriate to its data type. -[MSDN](http://msdn.microsoft.com/en-us/library/zayyhzts.aspx)*

+In the following screenshot, on the left side the string appears to be very short, but the length and hex representation on the right side seem to indicate otherwise:

 ![screenshot1](http://files.glassocean.net/github/adv-string-vis1.jpg)

+Same screenshot as above, with Purge Nulls turned on for the ASCII.
+Obviously, the string is much longer than what it first appeared to be:

 ![screenshot2](http://files.glassocean.net/github/adv-string-vis2.jpg)